sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

     ![Refresh](images/test-6.png)

-    In the logs, you can now see that you the notification was completed, and therefore the process instance is completed.
+    In the logs, you can see that you the notification was completed, and therefore the process instance is completed.

     You can also see the status is now **Completed**.